ChildsplayOSU/bogl-docs/tutorials/GettingStarted.md

 ![The BoGL online tool.](../imgs/editor-blank.png)

+If your page isn't blank then BoGL has probably been used on your computer sometime in the past!

 On this page there are 2 main areas of focus: the **editor** (to the left) and the **interpreter** (to the right).

 The white screen on the left is the **editor**, this is where you can type in your code to run.
 A simple BoGL program might be written as follows in the white portion of the screen on the left: